Vito Wormgoor: Career

 Wormgoor has played for various youth clubs.
-In 2006, he moved to AFC Ajax where he was a reserve defensive player for two seasons.
-On 2 September 2008 he moved to FC Utrecht and made his debut against FC Groningen on 14 September 2008.
-In the 2008–09 season he played seven games and scored no goals.
+In 2006, he moved to Ajax where he was a reserve defensive player for two seasons.
+On 2 September 2008, he moved to FC Utrecht and made his debut against FC Groningen on 14 September 2008.
+In the 2008–09 season he played seven games.
 In mid-2012 he signed with ADO Den Haag.

-On 18 December 2019 Wormgoor was signed to Columbus Crew SC.
+On 18 December 2019, Wormgoor was signed to Columbus Crew.
 Wormgoor suffered a long-term injury early in the season that kept him out for the duration of Columbus's season, however, he was part of the squad that won the 2020 MLS Cup.
 Following the 2021 season, Columbus opted to decline their contract option on Wormgoor.

+On 30 January 2024, Wormgoor joined Cambuur until the end of the season.